yarro-s/CppArrows/README.md

  auto composed_with_arrows = plus10 >> (mult55 & div10_8) >> peek >> sum_pair;
  ```

- Programmed with usual functions the computation represented by `composed_arrow`
+ Programmed with the usual application of functions the computation represented by `composed_arrow`
  would look like

  ```c++